FSIS-IBM/pitch-plunge-fsi-omp/README.md

 # pitch-plunge-fsi-omp

+This code simulates the fluid-structure-interaction of a moving body, e.g. a pitching-plungig elliptic foil or an oscillating cylinder cylinder,  subjected to a uniform inflow.

 Use the make file for compilation.
-Enter make in the terminal to compile the source codes finally generating run_executable.out
+Enter make in the terminal to compile the source codes finally generating run_executable.out.
+Next, take hint from the jobscripts (openmp.cmd or openmpscript.sh) provided to run the executable on a cluster or a local system.

 ## Citation